harrytea/UDoc-GAN/README.md

 Original DocProj Datasets has either geometric correction or illumination correction.
 [Original DocProj](https://github.com/xiaoyu258/DocProj) (You do not need to download this dataset.)

 For LPNet, it is trained on the DocProj Datasets which has been geometrically corrected and cropped into uniform illumination patches.
-You can download the datasets directly from [Baidu Disk](https://pan.baidu.com/s/1xOPUzC1Q7FwUgUe8TPZFvg) Code: `df98`
+You can download the datasets directly from [Baidu Disk](https://pan.baidu.com/s/1xOPUzC1Q7FwUgUe8TPZFvg) Code: `df98` **(Note:389_2.png is missing)**

 For UDoc-GAN, it is trained on the DocProj Datasets which has been geometrically corrected.
 You can download the datasets directly from [Baidu Disk](https://pan.baidu.com/s/1XNO0M-Xb2LN5s-raUGS0Ig) Code: `df98`